agkamel/ptchart/README.md

 - etc.

 Please note that this package is currently in active development.
-If you find any bug or if you have a specific request, you can open a new issue.
+If you find any bug, or if you have a specific request, you can open a new issue.

 ## Installation